-In 2010 Aljos Farjon designated four varieties of Abies forestii in his book, A Handbook of the World's Conifers:
+In 2010 Aljos Farjon designated four varieties of Abies forrestii in his book, A Handbook of the World's Conifers:

 Abies forrestii var. forrestii, the type as described here.

 Description.
-Forrest fir is an evergreen coniferous species of tree which will grow to a mature heights of 130 feet (40 m) tall with a 60 inch (150 cm) diameter at breast height with a straight, round trunk and broadly conical crown.
+Forrest fir is an evergreen coniferous species of tree which will grow to a mature heights of 130 feet (40 m) tall with a trunk up to 60 inches (150 cm) in diameter, measured at breast height with a straight, round trunk and broadly conical crown.

 At first, its bark is smooth, brown-gray, becoming dark brown and longitudinally fissured with age.